 Possession of 2oz or less of Marijuana in Texas is a Class B Misdemeanor offense, with penalties of up to 180 days in jail, and fines of $2000.

-You can also face a 6 month loss of drivers license for any marijuana possession charge.
+You will also face a 6 month loss of drivers license for any marijuana possession charge if you are convicted.

 If you are in possession of more than 2oz, up to 5lbs of marijuana, it is a Class A Misdemeanor.
 Such an offense can result in penalties of up 1 year in jail, and fines of $4000.